-- Exports of ships to the open registry countries Panama and Liberia are re-allocated from each region's exports to Latin America and Africa to "unspecified destinations" (a category not shown separately). - (ii) Re-exports of Hong Kong, China are excluded.
-This is because the magnitude of Hong Kong, China's re-exports (9.8% of Asian total merchandise exports in 2000) would introduce a significant element of double counting into the trade of the Asian region since a large proportion of Hong Kong, China's re-exports are goods of Chinese origin or have China as final destination. - (iii) China's exports are adjusted to approximate their final destination. - (iv) Exports of military goods and non-monetary gold, where known, are included.
+- Exports of ships to the open registry countries Panama and Liberia are re-allocated from each region's exports to Latin America and Africa to "unspecified destinations" (a category not shown separately). - (ii) China's exports are adjusted to approximate their final destination.

+(iii) Exports of non-monetary gold, where known, are included.
 When they cannot be broken down by destination, they are allocated to "unspecified destinations".

-5. Merchandise trade of selected major traders by product, region and major trading partner (Appendix tables A11 to A20)
+4. Merchandise trade of selected major traders by product, region and major trading partner (Appendix tables A9 to A18)

-These tables are derived from the UNSD Comtrade database.
-The figures in the tables for total merchandise trade are not necessarily the same as those in Appendix tables A5 and A6 (see Section III.1 below).
+These tables are derived from UNSD Comtrade and Eurostat.
 For trade by product, world totals include shipments which have not been distinguished by origin or destination.
 For trade by region and partner, world totals include goods which have not been specified by product.
-The following adjustments have been made to the figures:
+The following adjustment has been made to the figures:

-(i) Exports of ships to the open registry countries Panama and Liberia are re-allocated from each economy's exports to Latin America and Africa to "unspecified destinations" (a category not shown separately).
+Exports of ships to the open registry countries Panama and Liberia are re-allocated from each economy's exports to Latin America and Africa to "unspecified destinations" (a category not shown separately).